 As you can see, there’s no one-size-fits-all for how to use Pinterest as an Instagram Influencer….which is another reason why I love this platform so much.
 There’s always variety and by understanding and knowing your audience, you’ll be able to determine which way works best for you!
 If you want to learn more about making money on Pinterest as an Influencer, check out this post!

-If you’re an Influencer ready to scale your affiliate sales and visibility on Pinterest but no time to focus on the nitty gritty, drop me a line and let me know!
+If you’re an Influencer ready to scale your affiliate sales and visibility on Pinterest but no time to focus on the nitty gritty, drop me a line or check out my services page to see if there’s a way we can partner to accomplish your goals!